Information and directions on how to change, add, or drop a major and/or minor can be found here.

-Advisors will have student registration PINs, which allow students to register online during the advanced registration period.
-Students are required to meet with their academic advisors to discuss course selection and potential minors/double majors, etc. in order to receive their PIN.
+Advisors are given the student registration PINs.
+These enable students to register online during the advanced registration period.
+Students are required to meet with their academic advisors to discuss course selection and potential minors/double majors, as well as other factors before obtaining their PIN.

 At periods other than advance registration, students will need to register via paper form at SASC (Student Academic Service Center).